arthurlormeauwall/OpenCvTester/README.md

 ## Usage

 In the whole project each frame is represented by a `Frame` object so you may want to check the `Frame` class first in the *baseClasses.openCvFacade package*.
-To access the `Mat` object just call the `getFrame()` method.

 To write your own algorithm you have to add a class that extends the `AdjustControlFloat` class in the *Algo.database package*.
 This class has several important things :